 Book your Free Walking Tour by clicking your desired date in the calendar below!

 In the event that the tours are fully booked, you are still welcome to show up at the meeting point.
-We cannot guarantee a spot in that case, but we will do our best to accommodate you, and you can at least grab a printed city map, a free postcard, and get some personal recommendations.
+We cannot guarantee a spot in that case, but we will do our best to accommodate you, and you can at least grab a printed city map, and a free postcard, and get some personal recommendations.

 Because we guarantee a personal experience and we like to get to know our guests, tours are limited to 25 participants.
 Therefore, reservations are required.
 You find all upcoming tours in the calendar above.
 Click on the date to reserve your spots!